 The general rule is that private rights - "rights in personam" - are arbitrable, whereas "rights in rem", or public rights, are not.
-While most commercial disputes between parties are arbitrable, some disputes for which specific forums or tribunals are set up, such as the NCLT, and disputes falling within the purview of the Debt Recovery Tribunal are not arbitrable.
-Similarly, disputes pertaining to, inter alia, criminal matters and insolvency proceedings, being actions in rem, cannot be adjudicated by private fora and are therefore non-arbitrable.
+While most commercial disputes between parties are arbitrable, some disputes for which specific forums or tribunals are set up, such as the NCLT, and disputes falling within the purview of the Debt Recovery Tribunal, are not arbitrable.
+Simple allegations of fraud are arbitrable, while serious allegations of fraud are not.
+The rubric for this purpose is whether the plea permeates the entire contract and arbitration agreement or alternatively whether the allegations touch upon only the parties' internal affairs without any consequence on the public domain.
+Similarly, disputes pertaining to, trusts, inter alia, criminal matters and insolvency proceedings, being actions in rem, cannot be adjudicated by private fora and are therefore non-arbitrable.